Desktop Metal: 2018

-2019
+2019–present

 In January 2019, Desktop Metal raised an additional $160 million in funding, resulting in a valuation at $1.5 billion.
 By May 2019, the company employed around 300 people, mostly engineers, with the machines made through contract manufacturing.
 It also had a sales channel distributing in 48 countries.
 In June 2019, the company began shipping to Europe.
 By 2019, the company had raised $437 million from investors, and was one of only three 3D printing unicorns.
 In November it introduced a system for metal job shops and a system using fiber placement.

-2020

 In December 2020, the company started trading on the New York Stock Exchange (NYSE) under the ticker DM.
 They did this via a reverse IPO merger with Trine Acquisition Corp.
 (NYSE:TRNE), a special-purpose acquisition company.

-2021

 In January 2021, Desktop Metal purchased EnvisionTEC, a German company that specializes in photopolymer printing.
 On March 15, Desktop Metal announced its new line Desktop Health, specifically focused on healthcare products in the fields of dentistry, orthodontics, dermatology, orthopedics, cardiology, plastic surgery, and printed regenerative.
 Also in March, Michael Mazen Jafar came on board as CEO of the new line.

+In May 2023, industrial 3D printer company Stratasys agreed to acquire Desktop Metal in an all-stock transaction valuing the combined company at $1.8 billion, in which existing Desktop Metal shareholders will own around 41 percent of the combined company.
+Stratasys terminated the acquisition in September after its shareholders voted against the acquisition after two companies made unsolicited bids for Stratasys.

+In July 2024, Nano Dimension announced an agreement to acquire Desktop Metal for $135-183 million in an all-cash transaction.

+In July 2025, Desktop Metal filed for Chapter 11 bankruptcy protection as part of a plan to sell its European assets.